Where Sustainability Grows

 Visit The Science Barge

-The Science Barge is located on 99 Dock St., Yonkers, NY 10701 (next to the Yonkers Metro-North Station) and is open from June to October.
-On weekends, visitors can explore for free from 12 PM to 5 PM, with the last tour starting at 4:45 PM.
-During the week, we welcome school and community groups for educational programs.
-Check our Events Calendar for special activities throughout the season!
+The Science Barge is open to the general public every weekend between June and October.
+Visitors can explore for free from 12 PM to 5 PM, with the last tour starting at 4:45 PM.
+During the week, we welcome school and community groups for educational programs – more info on booking these below.
+We are an easy 5-minute walk from the Yonkers Metro-North Station on the downtown waterfront.

 Educational Programs at The Science Barge